robzor92/hops-util-py/README.rst

 ================
-Hops-Util-Python
+Hops
 ================

-Hops-Util-Python is a helper library for Hops that facilitates development by hiding the complexity of discovering services and setting up security for python programs interacting with Hops services.
+Hops is a helper Python library for the Hopsworks platform that facilitates the development of Tensorflow/PySpark/Python applications by hiding the complexity of discovering services/GPUs, accessing SSL/TLS certificates, and interacting with Hops services.

 ------------